Meroitic language: Location and period of attestation

 The Meroitic period began ca. 300 BC and ended ca. 350 AD.
 Most attestations of the Meroitic language, via native inscriptions, hail from this period, though some attestations pre- and post-date this period.
 The Kushite territory stretched from the area of the First Cataract of the Nile to the Khartoum area of Sudan.
-It can be assumed that speakers of Meroitic covered much of that territory based on the language contact evidenced in Egyptian texts.
+It can be assumed that speakers of Meroitic covered much of that territory, based on the language contact evidenced in Egyptian texts.
 Attestations of Meroitic in Egyptian texts, span across the Egyptian Middle Kingdom, the New Kingdom, and the late 3rd Intermediate, Late, Ptolemaic, and Roman periods – respectively corresponding to the Kushite Kerman (ca. 2600–ca. 1500 BC), Napatan (ca. 900/750–ca. 300 BC), and Meroitic periods.
 The Meroitic toponym qes, qos, as well as Meroitic anthroponyms, are attested as early as Middle Kingdom Egypt's 12th Dynasty (ca. 2000 BC) in the Egyptian execration texts concerning Kerma.
 Meroitic names and phrases appear in the New Kingdom Book of the Dead (Book of Coming Forth by Day) in the "Nubian" chapters or spells (162–165).
 Meroitic names and lexical items, in Egyptian texts, are most frequently attested during Napatan Kushite control of some or all parts of Egypt in the late 3rd Intermediate and Late Periods (ca. 750–656 BC).
 Both the Meroitic Period and the Kingdom of Kush itself ended with the fall of Meroë (ca. 350 AD), but use of the Meroitic language continued for a time after that event as there are detectable Meroitic lexemes and morphological features in Old Nubian.
-Two examples are: Meroitic: m(a)s(a)-l(a) "the sun" → Old Nubian: mašal "sun" and Old Nubian: -lo (focus particle) ← Meroitic: -lo which is made up two morphemes, -l(a) (determinant) + o (copula).
+Two examples are: Meroitic: m(a)s(a)-l(a) "the sun" → Old Nubian: mašal "sun" and Old Nubian: -lo (focus particle) ← Meroitic: -lo, which consists of two morphemes, -l(a) (determinant) and o (copula).
 The language likely became fully extinct by the 6th century when it was supplanted by Byzantine Greek, Coptic, and Old Nubian.